elron/svelte-wp-shortcodes/README.md

 - 📌 **Dynamic Embeds**: Seamlessly integrate Svelte components into static content.
 - 🔄 **Props Transfer**: Directly pass shortcode attributes as Svelte props.
 - ✒️ **Versatile Syntax**: Supports both self-closing ([component]) and pair tags ([component]...[/component]), allowing you to write shortcodes with or without quotes around attribute values ([youtube id="123"] or [youtube id=123]).
 - 🎟️ **Slot Support**: Easily pass content between opening and closing shortcodes, which gets rendered using Svelte's `<slot>` mechanism.
+It also supports `export let slot` if you need to get the slot content and use it as a variable.
 - 🧱 **HTML Compatibility**: Seamless integration with HTML content! the library won't interfere with your HTML structure.
 - 🌐 **SSR Compatibility**: Ready for SvelteKit's server-side rendering.
 - 🛠️ **Custom Components**: Fully adaptable with your custom Svelte components for personalized designs.